Abdullah-Al-Kaisar: Early life

 Abdullah Al-Kaisar was born on 7 April 1973 to a Bengali Muslim political family in Sonargaon, Narayanganj District.
 His father, Abul Hasnat, was the president of the Awami League's Sonargaon branch.
 His mother, Mamtaz Begum, was female correspondent of the Sonargaon Awami League.
 He has a B.S.S degree.

 Career

-Kaisar was elected to parliament from Narayanganj-3 as a Bangladesh Awami League candidate in 2008.
+Abdullah was elected to parliament from Narayanganj-3 as a Bangladesh Awami League candidate in 2008.
+He re-elected during 2024 parliamentary election.